Ice cream seller Frankie Fortuna

 I was born in Woking in 1944.
 We lived in Bagshot until 1951.
 We moved to New York City in December of 1951.
 I remember Fortuna's ice cream shop very well.
 My wife and I vacationed in England in 2000.
 We visited Bagshot; my how the place had changed.

-Alan Gosden writes:
+The late Alan Gosden wrote:

 I remember Frankie Fortuna vividly, plus other old Bagshot characters.
 I played in Bagshot Band in 60s.
-Would like old friends to contact me.

 Mark also remembers Fortuna's Ice Cream